selectr4u/Lua-Ciphers/README.md

 ## Project Overview

-In this project, you'll find implementations of various ciphers, including but not limited to:
+In this project, you'll find implementations of various ciphers, including to:

 - **Caesar Cipher**: A simple substitution cipher where each letter in the plaintext is shifted a certain number of places down the alphabet.
 - **Vigenère Cipher**: A method of encrypting alphabetic text by using a simple form of polyalphabetic substitution.